evaogbe/diswantin-web/README.md

 ### Setup

-Copy [.env.example](./.env.example) into .env and fill in the values.
+Copy [env/example.env](./env/example.env) into env/development.env and fill in the values.

 Run the setup command: